utchchhwas/cf-practice-tracker/README.md

     ```
     git clone https://github.com/utchchhwas/cf-practice-tracker.git
     ```
-2. Go to the folder and install all required packages.
+2. Go to the folder and install all the required packages.

     ```
     cd cf-practice-tracker